ittakesii/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+no, because the struct is immutable

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+yes, add the "mutating" term in front of each method, so "mutating func deposit(_:)" for example

 ### Question 9